There was an error with your log in

 • If you feel like five days isn’t enough, there is a 6-day option that gives you a chance to better explore the Þórsmörk Valley!
 Hike the legendary Laugavegur Trail and witness unbelievable sights along the way.
 This trip takes you along an ancient pathway to mythical places such as valleys of petrified lava, azure lakes, and ashen fields.
 Let a guide lead the way and enjoy Iceland’s famous trek through the untamed nature as you reenergise in authentic mountain huts.
 Embark on an adventure that combines most wonderful locations and the true spirit of this part of the country!

-• Join your guide and take the public bus from the BSI bus terminal at 07:00.
-Enjoy a scenic drive along the mountain tracks that lead to Landmannalaugar, passing by the Hekla volcano and other volcanoes in the Dómadalur area.
-After arriving in Landmannalaugar around noon, have lunch with your group and head south into the mountains!
-The trail will take you past steaming hot springs, small gorges, and stunning yellow mountain ridges contrasting the blue skies.
-Hike for about 4 hours and reach the Hrafntinnusker mountain hut, were you will spend the first night of your adventure.
+• We take the public bus from the BSI bus terminal at 6:30/7am, which, during the summer months, follows mountain tracks leading to Landmannalaugar, passing by the Hekla volcano and other volcanoes in the Dómadalur area.
+Arriving in Landmannalaugar at noon, we have lunch before heading south into the mountains.
+The trail takes us through small gorges, past steaming hot springs, and along striking yellow mountain ridges.
+We arrive at the Hrafntinnusker mountain hut in the late afternoon, where we will spend the night.

 Laugavegur Trail Hiking